BroodingMawlek/wordpress/README.md

 # Working on
 edit - install_wp_sh to include env variables etc

+Currently wp-config.php is configured to use env variables but the user data is not

 ##Backlog
 Tag everything
 Make db hostname available as an output and automate deployment